MoatLab/FEMU/meson/docs/markdown/Reference-manual.md

 - `depends` is a list of targets that this target depends on but which are not listed in the command array (because, for example, the script does file globbing internally)
+- `env` *(since 0.57.0)*: environment variables to set, such as `{'NAME1': 'value1', 'NAME2': 'value2'}` or `['NAME1=value1', 'NAME2=value2']`,
+  or an [`environment()` object](#environment-object) which allows more sophisticated environment juggling.

+*Since 0.57.0* The template strings passed to `command` keyword arguments accept the following special substitutions:
+- `@SOURCE_ROOT@`: the path to the root of the source tree.
+Depending on the backend, this may be an absolute or a relative to current workdir path.
+- `@BUILD_ROOT@`: the path to the root of the build tree.
+Depending on the backend, this may be an absolute or a relative to current workdir path.
+- `@CURRENT_SOURCE_DIR@` *Since 0.57.1*: this is the directory where the currently processed meson.build is located in.
+Depending on the backend, this may be an absolute or a relative to current workdir path.

 ### set_variable()